kevinforrestconnors/Bounceball/README.md

 Bounceball is a locally-multiplayer arcade/action game that makes use of the Gamepad API.
 It _requires_ a gamepad, such as xBox or Playstation controllers.
-Keyboard controls do not exist and never will, because the game is not suited for them.
+The game is not suited for keyboard controls.

-Browsers tested:
+Browser performance:
-* Firefox (best performance)
+* Firefox - best performance
-* Chrome (finicky performance)
+* Chrome - finicky performance
-* Safari (no performance, Gamepad API not supported)
+* Safari - does not work because the Gamepad API is not supported
+* IE - haha no

 ##Gameplay